Hundreds arrested as France rocked by third night of fiery protests over fatal police shooting of teen

 France has been rocked by successive nights of protests since Nahel was shot point-blank on Tuesday during a traffic stop captured on video.

-She said the 38-year-old officer responsible, who was detained and charged with voluntary manslaughter on Thursday, "saw an Arab face, a little kid, and wanted to take his life."
+She said the 38-year-old officer responsible, who was detained and handed a preliminary charge of voluntary manslaughter on Thursday, "saw an Arab face, a little kid, and wanted to take his life."

 The officer's name wasn't released, a French practice in criminal cases.